 Mini Condiment Packets

 Every time I get take out or fast food, I save the mini packets of condiments.
 I bring them backpacking to add to my meals.
 Be a hero and order a whole bunch of packets to put in your hiker’s stocking.
-Popular choices: hot sauce, mayonnaise, peanut butter, soy sauce.
+Popular choices: hot sauce, mayonnaise, peanut butter, or soy sauce.

 Blister Bandages